mikethayes/posters/daily_process/README.md

 Theme
 -----
-Overall, the look I was aiming for was an opticians eye chart.
-The black font in varying sizes with red and green thrown in for testin long/short sighted-ness
+Overall, the theme I was aiming for was something like an opticians eye chart.
+I think it works.

 Layout
 ------